jentery/dh150/index.md

 * "Prototyping with Media and Fiction": on speculations informed by media aesthetics
 * "Remembering Media": on what we did and learned this term

 We’ll meet twice each week.
 The course will combine lectures and class discussions with workshops.
-I will often dedicate an entire class session to a workshop, where you’ll respond to prompts and worksheets I’ll distribute.
+I will often dedicate an entire meeting to a workshop, where you’ll respond to prompts and worksheets I’ll distribute.
 The prompts will guide your study and practice of media, including how you make your own content with audio, image, and text.

 # Materials

-There are no required books or textbooks for this course; however, I recommend purchasing *Fun Home* as well as copies of *Gone Home* and *Undertale*, which you could play with friends.
+There are no required books or textbooks for this course; however, I recommend purchasing *Fun Home* as well as copies of *Gone Home* and *Undertale*, both of which you could play with friends.

-Here's a list of what we'll study (in the order we're studying them):
+Here's a list of what we'll study (in the order we'll study them):

 * Young-Hae Chang Heavy Industries, *M00D OF THE M0MENT*
 * Nalo Hopkinson, "Message in a Bottle"